Trade talk includes details of request to probe Canadian practices

-A trade-focused breakout session Jan.
-7 at Potato Expo 2026 in Dallas provided additional details on the National Potato Council (NPC)’s request for the Office of the United States Trade Representative to investigate Canadian potato trade practices.
+A breakout session at Potato Expo 2026 provided additional details on a request to investigate Canadian potato trade practices.
+Learn more.

 NPC CEO Kam Quarles joined Matt Lantz, senior vice president of global access for international market access lobbying group Bryant Christie, to discuss topics including the Dec.
 19 request for a Section 332 fact-finding investigation.